-A large variety of animals like fish, worms, jellyfish, octopus, squid, and crustaceans can emit their own light.
+A large variety of animals like fish, worms, jellyfish, octopuses, squid, and crustaceans can emit their own light.
 This phenomenon is called bioluminescence.
 Bioluminescence is an ecological trait expected of all animals living in water because of its immense importance.
 These sea creatures use this light to hunt, ward off predators, or attract mates.

 As a result of warmer ocean temperatures as well as melting glaciers and ice sheets, global sea levels are rising.
 Between 1900 and 1990, studies showed that the sea level increased by 1.2 millimeters and 1.7 millimeters on average.
 The rate increased in the year 2000 to 3.2 millimeters.
 In 2016, it had an estimated value of 3.4 millimeters per annum5.
-Also, China's coastal sea levels increased 3.4 millimeters per annum between 1980 and 2020.
+Also, China's coastal sea levels increased by 3.4 millimeters per annum between 1980 and 2020.

 The average PH of the ocean is 8.2, which is basic or alkaline.
 However, as the ocean absorbs carbon dioxide released into the atmosphere by humans, the PH decreases.
 Therefore, it becomes acidic.